 Mishra and Singh 57-60 studied the genetic basis of hybrid male sterility in the D. bipectinata species complex which comprises of four species: D. bipectinata, D. parabipectinata, D. malerkotliana and D. pseudoananassae.
 All the four species are crossable in the lab but the degree of crossability varies in different crosses 61.
 Hybrid males are sterile but females are fertile.
 These authors used the backcrossing and chromosome introgression techniques.
-Their results have suggested: (i) X-autosome interaction is supposed to be involved in hybrid male sterility between D. bipectinata and D. malerkotliana as well as between D. parabipectinara and D. malerkotliana, (ii) decrease in the size of testes and seminal vesicles in the hybrids indicated sterility of hybrids although there was variation in the size of testes in hybrids depending upon the species involved in hybridization, (iii) the X-Y interaction may be playing an important role in hybrid male sterility between D. pseudoananassae and the other three species and (iv) the results of backcross scheme involving a single recessive visible marker on the X-chromosome show that X-Y interactions are playing major role in hybrid male sterility in the crosses involving D. bipectinata and D. parabipectinata and also between D. bipectinata and D, pseudoananassae while X-autosome interactions are largely involved in hybrid male sterility in the crosses involving D. malerkotliana and D. bipectinata as well as D. malerkotliana and D. parabipectinata.
+Their results have suggested: (i) X-autosome interaction is supposed to be involved in hybrid male sterility between D. bipectinata and D. malerkotliana as well as between D. parabipectinara and D. malerkotliana, (ii) decrease in the size of testes and seminal vesicles in the hybrids indicated sterility of hybrids although there was variation in the size of testes in hybrids depending upon the species involved in hybridization, (iii) the X-Y interaction may be playing an important role in hybrid male sterility between D. pseudoananassae and the other three species and (iv) the results of backcross scheme involving a single recessive visible marker on the X-chromosome show that X-Y interactions are playing major role in hybrid male sterility in the crosses involving D. bipectinata and D. parabipectinata and also between D. bipectinata and D. pseudoananassae while X-autosome interactions are largely involved in hybrid male sterility in the crosses involving D. malerkotliana and D. bipectinata as well as D. malerkotliana and D. parabipectinata.
 These results show that there are different types of chromosome interactions involved in hybrid male sterility in the D. bipectinata species complex 61.

 Conclusion